aregtech/areg-sdk/examples/README.md

     **IPC** example transferring large amounts of dummy data, demonstrating network data rate.

 22. **[21_pubunblock](./examples/21_pubunblock):**
-    **IPC** example showing how to manually unblock requests and trigger multiple consumers, while handling provider responses when unblocked request processing is completed.
+**IPC** example demonstrating how to manually unblock pending requests, allowing them to be triggered multiple times while the request processing is still ongoing.
+Once the ongoing request processing is completed, the response can be manually sent.
+The **AREG Framework** ensures that responses are not mixed and are correctly delivered to the appropriate Consumer.

 23. **[22_pubsub](./examples/22_pubsub):**
     **IPC** example demonstrating the PubSub feature, with one process as the Publisher and multiple Subscribers run in separate threads.